 Down is the soft feathers under a bird’s top layer of feathers, and it’s the classic pillow filling.
 Down is incredibly soft and fluffy and makes you feel like you’re sleeping on a cloud.
 Though it’s the first material one typically thinks of when they think of pillow filling, down isn’t right for everyone.
 Down is typically best for back and stomach sleepers who need a pillow that’s soft and keeps their spine in proper alignment.
 It’s not so great, however, for side sleepers who need a bit more loft and firmness.
 Let’s break it … down.

 - Offers unmatched softness.
 Down is one of the most comfortable materials out there, which is why it’s so popular in mattresses, pillows, and coats.

-- Natural and sustainable.
+- Natural and safe.
 Down is typically made without chemicals.
 Just make sure the pillow you’re looking to buy is organic and chemical-free beforehand.